backpackcloud/trugger/README.md

 ### Predicates

-A set of predicates to deal with methods is in `org.atatec.trugger.reflection.MethodPredicates`:
+A set of predicates to deal with methods is in `MethodPredicates`:

 ~~~java
 List<Method> methods = reflect().methods()